affeldt-aist/monae/index.md

 ## Get the code

-The current stable release of Monadic effects and equational reasonig in Coq can be [downloaded from GitHub](https://github.com/affeldt-aist/monae/releases).
+The current stable release of Monadic effects and equational reasoning in Coq can be [downloaded from GitHub](https://github.com/affeldt-aist/monae/releases).

 ## Documentation